ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

-## User Upload

-### User Category Edit Page
+## User Category Edit Page

+It behaves nearly like the backend so here it is more a reminder of functionality nd some parts are left out

 ![User Category Edit](https://github.com/ThomasFinnern/JoomGallery_fith_dev/blob/main/.jg_dev_doc/jg_4x/images/site.UserUpload/userCategoryEditForm.en.png?raw=true  "")

 (1) Select the title
 (2) Alias will be generated automatically
 (3) Parent Category
-The selection is limited to the categories of the logged in user.
-**Attention:** The "root" category of the user displays itself as parent
 (4) Should the images be visible direct after upload finished
 (5) Which group should be able to see the images
 (6) Password
 (7) Add a description to the category

 ### User Category Edit Options